asadafasab/ZSTTimeTableV1/README.md

 ## License

-This project is released under the MIT Licence.
+This project is released under the Mozilla Public License 2.0.

 ## Authors
-Rudolf <br/>
+* Rudolf
-Kiwav(Kropidło)
+* Kiwav(Kropidło)